Skip to main content

 Supporting collaboration through nEdEx

-Our Network for Education Excellence (nEdEx) brings together education leaders from maintained schools, trusts and academies to collaborate, share insight and explore the practical implications of policy change for governance, workforce and system leadership.
+Our Network for Education Excellence (nEdEx) brings together leaders from maintained schools, academies and trusts to share insight and explore the practical implications of policy change.

-Following the success of February’s National Education Leaders Conference, look out for specific education leader insights from our nEdEx Advisory Board on the real, on-the-ground impact of the Schools White Paper across schools and trusts.
+Following the success of February’s National Education Leaders Conference, look out for insights from our nEdEx Advisory Board on the real, on-the-ground impact of the Schools White Paper across the education sector.

 The next nEdEx conference will take place on 8 October 2026, continuing the conversation on how the sector can navigate the reforms ahead.